 December 8, 1982: Marty Robbins passed away in a Nashville hospital at the age of 57.
 Probably the Opry's most popular member, he was famous for hosting the 11:30 segment when he was in town, and making the last half hour of the Opry his own, often performing well past the traditional midnight sign off time.
 Just that previous October, Marty had been elected to the Country Music Hall of Fame.

 December 20, 1986: Randy Travis became a member of the Grand Ole Opry.
-This will be Randy's 30th year as an Opry member.
+This will be Randy's 31st year as an Opry member.
 Randy had a string of hits in the 1980s and 1990s, and helped to bring back a more traditional sound to country music.
 Sadly, Randy has suffered a serious of health setbacks and will probably never perform on the Opry again.
 However, he has visited the show several times in the past couple of years, and he always receives a great audience response when introduced on stage.
-Just this past year, Randy was elected to the Country Music Hall of Fame.
+Randy is also a member of the Country Music Hall of Fame.